paulscottrobson/neo6502-documents/neo6502/docs/reference/api-listing.md

 ### Function 3 : Turtle Move

-Move the turtle forward by Parameter:0,1 degrees, drawing in colour Parameter:2, pen down flag in Parameter:3.
-Show if hidden.
+Move the turtle forward by Parameter:0,1 degrees, drawing in colour Parameter:2 if Parameter:3 is non-zero.

 ### Function 4 : Turtle Hide